The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 Formo

 Formo is a Web3 analytics platform for product and marketing teams.
-Formo is designed to track the full wallet journey, from first click to onchain activity.
+Formo is designed to track the full user journey, from first click to onchain activity.

 Key features: